How to Become a Bioinformatics Professional

 Do I Want to Be a Bioinformatics Professional?

 Bioinformatics professionals, such as bioinformatics scientists, bioinformatics researchers or bioinformatics technicians, use statistics and information technology to analyze biological data.
 Professionals in this field need a background in mathematics, computer science and biology, and they may ultimately work for pharmaceutical or biotechnology companies, universities or hospitals.
 These professionals spend a good deal of time in laboratories sifting through data and generating reports.
 Most work full-time.
-Although these positions often require extensive education and training, salaries in the field are generally higher than average.
+Although these positions often require extensive education and training, salaries in the field are generally higher than average, according to the U.S. Bureau of Labor Statistics.

 Most positions in bioinformatics require a graduate degree, but there may be entry-level jobs for prospective candidates with a bachelor's degree.
 Professional experience can be obtained through entry-level positions or even internship and federal work-study programs.
 The following table contains the core requirements for becoming a bioinformatics professional: